rapid7/recog/CONTRIBUTING.md

 filed bugs/issues or pull requests (PRs).
 These contributions routinely result in new versions of the [recog gem](https://rubygems.org/gems/recog) and the [recog release](https://github.com/rapid7/recog/releases) to be released.
-The process for each is outlined below.
+The process for everything is described below.

 ## Contributing Issues / Bug Reports